Find out about our face-to-face fundraising and where we are fundraising this week.

 The activity will be monitored through daily feedback from fundraisers, tracking complaints and welcome calls.
 Based on the results of this, if necessary, we may revise or halt the activity.

-If you have any concerns or feedback, or would like more information, please contact our Supporter Engagement team on email@example.com or telephone us on 0333 20 70 300.
+If you have any concerns or feedback, or would like more information, please contact our Supporter Care team on firstname.lastname@example.org or telephone us on 0333 20 70 300.